liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/portlet-toolbar-contributor-template.markdown

 The Maven-generated project includes a `pom.xml` file and does not include the Gradle-specific files, but otherwise, appears exactly the same.

-The generated module is functional and is deployable to a @product@ instance.
+The generated module is functional and is deployable to a @sharepoint@ instance.
 To build upon the generated app, modify the project by adding logic and additional files to the folders outlined above.
 This generated project, by default, creates a new button on the Hello World portlet's toolbar.
 You can visit the